Girls' Rugby

 Are you looking for a sport where your daughter can be active, be a valued team player and grow her confidence?

-Rugby union is one of the fastest-growing sports for girls, and in England there are more than 800 clubs offering the opportunity for girls to play rugby.
+Rugby union is one of the fastest-growing sports for girls.
+In England there are more than 800 clubs offering girls' rugby.

 The success of the Red Roses has shown that rugby union is a game where females can thrive, and with a home Rugby World Cup heading to England in 2025, alongside huge ongoing growth in the grassroots game, it’s an exciting time for girls playing rugby union.